json5/json5/README.md

 best at the time, but with modern ECMAScript 5 engines like V8 in Chrome and Node, these limitations are cumbersome.

-JSON5 aims to do for JSON what ES5 and HTML5 did for JavaScript and HTML.
-It also aims to continue being a subset of regular JavaScript — ES5 flavor.
+JSON5 does for JSON what ES5 did for ES3.
+It also is to regular ES5 what JSON was to ES3 — a pure subset.

+This module provides a replacement for ES5's native `JSON.parse()` method that understands these additions.
+The parser is based directly off of Douglas Crockford's [json_parse.js][], which avoids `eval()` and validates input as it parses it, making it secure and safe to use today.

 ## Features

-This project is a WIP, so these aren't necessarily all implemented yet, but these are the goals:

 - Object keys don't need to be quoted if they contain no special characters.
   Yes, even reserved keywords are valid unquoted keys in ES5.

+  *[TODO: Unicode characters and escape sequences aren't yet supported in unquoted keys.]*

 - Strings can be single-quoted.